Señorío de Líbano, roots and origen

-Around Sajazarra one can also find other names full of history, full of stories.
-The Count of Nieva, lord of the primitive fortress erected in the 13th century and an ancestor of Don Diego López de Zúñiga y de Velasco, viceroy of Peru.
-Or that of Don Pedro Fernández de Velasco, owner of the bastion in the 15th century, appointed Condestable de Castilla by Enrique IV.
-Or the more humble Juan Martinez, an Arnedo-born so devout of his Virgin of Vico that she released him from the dungeons of the castle so he could accomplish his fervent desire to attend the mass on Saturday.
+And around Sajazarra, names laden with history and stories also revolve.
+That of the Count of Nieva, Lord of the original fortress built in the 13th century and ancestor of Don Diego López de Zúñiga y de Velasco, Viceroy of Peru.
+Or that of Don Pedro Fernández de Velasco, owner of the stronghold in the 15th century, whom Enrique IV appointed Constable of Castile.
+Or the humblest of them all, Juan Martínez, a native of Arnedo so devout to his Virgin of Vico that she released him from the castle dungeons so that he could fulfill his fervent wish to attend Saturday Mass.

-In our times, the name of Sajazarra is linked to the LÃbano family, who acquired the bastion, rather damaged due to time, and started the restoration with accuracy and illusion.
-The castle revealed its best kept secret, the winepresses for the elaboration of wine and a press.
-Perhaps an act of gratitude, perhaps a an act o gratitude, perhaps a sign.
+In our times, the name Sajazarra is linked to the Líbano family, who acquire the fortress, much worn by the years, and begin to restore it with care and enthusiasm.
+Then, the castle reveals its best-kept secret to them, some wine presses and a wine cellar.
+Perhaps an act of gratitude, perhaps a sign.

 From that precise moment, an exciting project begins: land is acquired on the slopes of the Montes Obarenes, an ideal location due to its clay-limestone soil sheltered from the winds; vineyards are cultivated, predominantly with Tempranillo grapes; the grapes are harvested at the end of October, as in this extreme area of Rioja Alta; and the first vintage is crafted in a strictly artisanal manner.
 Finally, in 1973, the first wine is obtained.
 After confirming its excellent quality, on par with the best wines of the region, it is marketed, the number of barrels is increased, the facilities are adapted, and the winery is relocated to newly built structures located in the castle gardens, carefully designed to respect the aesthetic harmony of the surroundings.